ct-martin/infra/ansible/README.md

 Note that some hosts give you a temporary password and require you to manually sign in and change the password;
 Ansible (or at least this playbook) can't do that interactive workflow for you.

+## Stacks

+The role contained here introduce a concept of "stacks" (which is not native to Ansible).
+Like as used in common parlance (such as "LAMP stack"), the "stacks" roles define various tools (and configuration for those tools) to be installed/configured.
+While the roles are intended to focus on installation, they may contain configuration, be opinionated (`stacks/certbot` only supports Cloudflare DNS challenge), and/or require specific variables to be set.

+Some of the roles (such as `stacks/nginx`) align with the typical use of the term "stacks" whereas others (such as `stacks/hugo`) are more of tools than stacks.
+Some of the roles also have dependencies, such as `stacks/nginx` requiring `stacks/certbot`.

+Stacks are primarily called in my playbook by the `stacks/fromvars` role, which merges any group or host variable called `stacks` or starting with `stacks_`.
+This is necessary since variables can be overwritten (e.g. a host var called `stacks` will overwrite a group var called `stacks`) and so it's necessary to get a list of all desired stacks.

+As an example, in my inventory, I have the following:
+* The `vpn` group has a variable called `stacks_vpn` which declares `tailscale`
+* The `web` group has a variable called `stacks_web_all` which declares `nginx`
+* My old LAMP server had a variable called `stacks` which declared `php` & `mysql` (and was also part of the `web` group)

+## Tips

+* Running Ansible can be slow; sometimes it's useful to temporarily comment out roles or `include_tasks` statements that aren't applicable in the current run (for example, aren't being changed/affected)
+  * Adding tags helps a **lot** but sometimes this is still necessary for testing
+* Create encrypted variables with `ansible-vault encrypt_string`

 ## Useful Documentation

 (Organized in a way that I find useful; not aligned with the organization of the documentation linked to)